Paytrail 101: Optimized Integration

 We encourage you to use the payment page bypass to remove an additional step from the payment process.
 Usually, our payment service redirects the consumer to the payment page for selecting a payment method.

-Using the bypass allows the merchant to display the payment methods in their shop or service aligning the purchasing process with the merchant’s brand and improving the conversion.
+Using the bypass allows the merchant to display the payment methods on their website aligning the purchasing process with the merchant’s brand and improving the conversion.

-We recommend using our Merchant API for initiating refunds from the web shop management portal for all payment methods.
+We recommend using our Merchant API for initiating refunds from the site management portal for all payment methods.
 Merchant API supports initiating and cancelling both partial and full refunds.

-Note that you can initiate a refund with any amount greater than zero and less or equal than the paid amount.
-You should also keep in mind the included VAT of the original payment.
+Note that a refund can be initiated with any amount greater than zero and less or equal than the paid amount.
+Keep in mind the VAT included in the original payment.

 URL_NOTIFY field allows you to receive a confirmation when the refund has been completed or cancelled.